pantheon-systems/documentation/source/content/guides/custom-upstream/01-custom-upstream.md

 <Youtube src="b1lNrZL0xxM" title="Pantheon Custom Upstreams" />

+## Custom Upstreams for Digital Agencies and Pantheon Resellers

-If you are a digital agency that serves clients, or if you are a reseller of Pantheon as part of a managed solution, download the [Partner Program guide](https://pantheon.io/resources/pantheon-partner-program-guide?docs) to learn more about getting Custom Upstreams and some of the other benefits of becoming a Pantheon Partner.
+Download the [Partner Program guide](https://pantheon.io/resources/pantheon-partner-program-guide?docs) to learn more about getting Custom Upstreams and some of the other benefits of becoming a Pantheon Partner if you are a digital agency that serves clients, or if you are a reseller of Pantheon as part of a managed solution.

+## Corporate and Higher Education Customers

-For corporate or higher education customers, Custom Upstreams is included for [Pantheon Enterprise](https://pantheon.io/pantheon-enterprise) Gold Accounts and higher, and all [Pantheon EDU](https://pantheon.io/edu) accounts.
+Custom Upstreams is included for [Pantheon Enterprise](https://pantheon.io/pantheon-enterprise) Gold Accounts and higher, and all [Pantheon EDU](https://pantheon.io/edu) accounts.
 You can learn more by reaching out to our accounts team using the forms on the pages linked here.

 <Alert title="Note" type="info">